Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 | Applicability of the Transition Provisions | through December 31, 2032 | Extended through Solar Package I |

 The feed-in tariff is particularly suitable for PV system operators who want to keep their system running with minimal effort and do not have particularly high personal electricity consumption.
-For active owners who want to significantly improve their system’s profitability, it is worth considering Option 2—converting to self-consumption.
-Those operating a larger system with more than 100 kWp can also consider other forms of direct marketing through a marketing partner; however, this approach rarely pays off for a typical single-family home system.
+For active owners who want to significantly improve their system’s profitability, it’s worth considering Option 2—converting to self-consumption.
+Those operating a larger system with more than 100 kWp can also consider other forms of direct sales through a marketing partner; unlike the feed-in tariff, this does not provide for a legally mandated rate—the revenue is based solely on the price achieved on the market.
+For a typical single-family home system, however, this approach is rarely cost-effective.

-Important note regarding the Solar Peak Act: Systems that went into operation after February 25, 2025, will no longer receive EEG remuneration during hours with negative electricity prices—the periods for which no remuneration is paid will be added to the end of the 20-year subsidy period.
-This rule does not apply to existing systems from 2005; they will continue to receive remuneration under the follow-up remuneration scheme without interruption.
+Important Note Regarding the Solar Peak Act: Systems that became operational after February 25, 2025, will no longer receive EEG compensation during hours when electricity prices are negative—the periods for which no compensation is paid will be added to the end of the 20-year subsidy period.
+This rule does not apply to existing systems installed in 2005; they will continue to receive remuneration under the follow-on remuneration scheme for the entire duration.

-For those with significant personal electricity consumption, switching to self-consumption is almost always more beneficial than feeding all generated power back into the grid.
-Every kilowatt-hour of PV electricity consumed on-site saves on grid purchases—and the grid purchase price in 2026 will be 35 to 45 cents per kWh, which is nearly ten times higher than the feed-in tariff.
-With a battery storage system, the self-consumption rate can be increased to 60 to 80%.
+For those with a significant amount of self-consumption, switching to self-consumption is almost always more beneficial than feeding all generated electricity back into the grid.
+Every kilowatt-hour of PV electricity consumed on-site reduces the amount of electricity purchased from the grid—and the price of electricity purchased from the grid will be 35 to 45 cents per kWh in 2026, which is nearly ten times higher than the feed-in tariff.
+With a battery storage system, the share of self-consumption can be increased to 60 to 80%.

 Why switching to self-consumption almost always pays off

-The math is clear: If the feed-in tariff pays only about 4 cents per kWh, but grid electricity costs 40 cents per kWh, every kilowatt-hour you consume yourself is about ten times more valuable than one you feed into the grid.
-So switching to self-consumption is almost always worth it—provided your self-consumption matches your electricity production.
+The math is clear: If the feed-in tariff now yields only about 4 ct/kWh, but purchasing electricity from the grid costs 40 ct/kWh, every kilowatt-hour consumed on-site is about ten times as valuable as one fed into the grid.
+So it’s almost always worth switching to self-consumption—provided that self-consumption aligns with electricity production.

 Higher self-consumption rates with energy storage systems

-Without battery storage, a household’s self-consumption rate is typically 20 to 30%—because most electricity is generated at midday, when no one is home.
-With battery storage, the self-consumption rate rises to 60 to 80%, because electricity generated at midday can be used in the evening and at night.
+Without a battery storage system, a household’s self-consumption rate is typically 20 to 30 percent—because most electricity is generated at noon, when no one is home.
+With a battery storage system, the self-consumption rate rises to 60 to 80 percent, because electricity generated at noon can be used in the evening and at night.

 | Variant | Self-consumption rate | Typical cost-effectiveness |